Tennis: Peng Shuai case prompts WTA ban on events in China | DW | 01.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The women's tennis governing body took the decision after Peng Shuai made an allegation of sexual abuse against a Chinese official.
-An official said he worried about the safety of players at matches in China.
+A WTA official said he worried about the safety of players at matches in China.

 The issue first came to the fore when Peng Shuai made an allegation of sexual abuse against a Chinese official at the beginning of November